enso-org/ide/README.md

 [Enso Integrated Development Environment (IDE)](https://github.com/enso-org/ide), and
 [a high performance WebGL UI framework (EnsoGL)](https://github.com/enso-org/ide/tree/main/src/rust/ensogl).
-GO TO 👉 <a href="https://github.com/enso-org/enso">github.com/enso-org/enso</a> 👈 INSTEAD.
+Go to 👉 <a href="https://github.com/enso-org/enso">github.com/enso-org/enso</a> 👈 instead.
 </h1>

 This repository contains the source code of Enso interface only.
 If you are